olayasturias/olayasturias.github.io/_posts/2023-09-30-the-cpp-diaries.md

     sudo apt install build-essential gdb
     ```
 - **Visual Studio Code**: I will install whichever last version they have (not so important), but taking into account that the binary should be for a arm64 architecture.
 I followed the setup instructions [here](https://code.visualstudio.com/docs/cpp/config-linux#_prerequisites).
+- **Follow NVIDIA's quickstart** under [this link](https://developer.nvidia.com/embedded/learn/get-started-jetson-agx-orin-devkit).
 - **ROS version**: it is not installed, but it is important to note that only ROS Foxy is supported, which is compatible with C++14.
-- **Follow NVIDIA's quickstart** under [this link](https://developer.nvidia.com/embedded/learn/get-started-jetson-agx-orin-devkit).
+You can follow the official installation instructions [here](https://docs.ros.org/en/foxy/Installation.html).
 - **CUDA**.
 The latest CUDA version compatible with the Jetson Orin must be 11.4, as pointed out in [this forum](https://forums.developer.nvidia.com/t/cuda-is-not-installed-on-jetson-orin/220661).
 If you installed the nvidia-jetpack it should be as simple as:
     ```
     sudo apt update